Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties

-Combining I) and II), we conclude that if constraints \cref{eqn:detcon} and \cref{eqn:no1cons} are satisfied, any two formally different representations of intersection points (or lines) refer to different intersection points (or lines), and therefore all $n$ intersection points (or lines) are indeed different from each other.
+Combining I) and II), we conclude that if constraints \cref{eqn:detcon} and \cref{eqn:no1cons} are satisfied, any two formally different representations of intersection points (resp.~lines) refer to different intersection points (resp.~lines), and therefore all $n$ intersection points (resp.~lines) are indeed different from each other.